ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/loading-entities.java.markdown

 {PANEL:IsLoaded}

-To check if an entity is attached to a session, e.g. it has been loaded previously, use the `isLoaded` method from the `advanced` session operations.
+Use the `isLoaded` method from the `advanced` session operations To check if an entity is attached to a session (e.g. because it's been previously loaded).

-If you try to load a document that does not exist with the `load` method, `isLoaded` will return `true` because that document load has already been attempted.
+{NOTE: }
+`isLoaded` checks if an attempt to load a document has been already made during the current session, and returns `true` even if such an attemp was made and failed.
+If, for example, the `load` method was used to load `employees/3` during this session and failed because the document has been previously deleted, `isLoaded` will still return `true` for `employees/3` for the remainder of the session just because of the attempt to load it.
+{NOTE/}

 {CODE:java loading_entities_6_0@ClientApi\Session\LoadingEntities.java /}